 For example, if you are interested in raising capital, investors will likely be your target audience.
 If you are interested in partnerships or joint ventures, your potential business partners will be your audience.
 Whoever this audience may be, focus on the key message you want them to receive in order to get the response you want.

-Four Reasons to Implement a Plan
+Four Reasons to Write a Business Plan

 1. To raise money for your business

 Potential investors or lenders want a written business plan before they give you money.
 A mere description of your business concept is not enough.
-Instead, ensure you have a thorough business and financial plan that demonstrates the likelihood of success and how much you will need for your business to be successful in the long-term.
+Instead, ensure you have a thorough business and financial plan that demonstrates the likelihood of success and how much you will need for your business to be successful in the long term.

 2. To make sound decisions